sebaugh/sebaugh/README.md

-- 👋 Hi, I’m @sebaugh I hold a bachelor's degree in Mathematics and Sociology, and I currently pursue a masters degree in Quantitative Methods
-- 👀 I’m interested in data science, machine learning and social psychology
+- 👋 Hi, I’m @sebaugh I hold a bachelor's degree in Mathematics and Sociology, and I currently pursue a masters degree in Quantitative Methods and Information Systems.
+I'm interested in data science and social psychology with regard to decision making.
+I'm mostly experienced using R and Julia, currently working on improving in Julia based simulations and broad Machine Learning using Python.
-- 🌱 I’m currently learning python and julia
-- 💞️ I'm eager to collaborate on projects that leverage data science in social sciences, medicine, finance, and beyond.
-I believe that data-driven approaches can revolutionize these domains.
+- Currently my focus is on applications for PhDs so there is not much going on here, but I'm always eager to work on interesting projects with practical applications.
 - 📫 How to reach email me at shalicz0@gmail.com

 <!---